Australia's NAB sells $1 billion UK property loan portfolio

 The sale, which includes loans that are either in default, passed maturity or nearing maturity, will cut NAB's gross loans balance of its UK commercial real estate portfolio by a fifth to 2.38 billion pounds and cut gross impaired loans by nearly half.

-NAB and rivals - Commonwealth Bank of Australia, Australia and New Zealand Banking Group and Westpac Banking Corp - are set to notch up a sixth year of record profits, helped by a focus on plain vanilla mortgages and business lending.
+NAB and rivals - Commonwealth Bank of Australia (CBA.AX), Australia and New Zealand Banking Group (ANZ.AX) and Westpac Banking Corp (WBC.AX) - are set to notch up a sixth year of record profits, helped by a focus on plain vanilla mortgages and business lending.

 But NAB shares have underpeformed its rivals, partly due to problems at its UK businesses.
 Its Clydesdale Bank has been compensating customers after discovering in April 2009 it had miscalculated repayments on 42,500 mortgages.